MaSe69/mase/index.md

 ---

 # On Personality

+We are all aware of having a unique personality. <br>
-You should be able to describe your personality in a stanardized framework, because this will make you more successful or happier in life,
+You might want to be able to describe your personality in a stanardized framework, because this will make you more successful or happier in life or both.

-My favorite personality tests is the HEXACO test, which I describe in some detail.
+My favorite personality tests is called HEXACO.

-Further, based on the data science linked below, I did own investigations on personality.
+Based on the data science linked below, I did some own investigations on personality.<br>
-Please find here some surprising insights on how 'we really are'.
+Would you like to find some surprising insights on how 'we really are'?

 - [HEXACO in English](HEXACO)